RicardoPriv/Hangman/README.md

 5. The game continues until the player wins or loses.
 6. At the end, the correct word is displayed.

+## Exit Condition

+The game includes an **exit condition**.
+To quit the game at any time, type `1` when prompted for a guess.

+## Saving and Loading Games

+You can save the current game progress to a file and load a saved game later.
+When the game prompts you with "Would you like to load a save?", simply type the filename of the saved game (without the `.json` extension) to continue from where you left off.

+To save a game:
+- Type `"save"` when prompted for a guess.
+- Provide a filename to store the progress.

+To load a game:
+- The game will display a list of available saved games and prompt you to enter the filename to load.

 ## Files

 - **main.rb**: The entry point of the game.
 - **lib/gameplay.rb**: Contains the main game logic.
 - **lib/hangman.rb**: Manages the word selection and game rules.
 - **lib/guess.rb**: Handles player input and guess tracking.
+- **lib/file_handler.rb**: Manages the loading and saving of game states.
 - **resources/dictionary.txt**: Contains the list of words used in the game.
 - **Gemfile**: Specifies the dependencies required for the project.